abhi280403/College_Branch_Predictor/README.md

 6. Access the application:

-   Open a web browser and go to `http://localhost:8000` to access the JoSAA-Data-Analyzer locally.
+   Open a web browser and go to `http://localhost:8000` to access the College_Branch_Predictor locally.

 ## Usage